-Tracy Worthington, Partner in the employment team at FBC Manby Bowdler, said SCTS dismissed Ms Davies for gross misconduct as a result of the incident, claiming she had deliberately misled the two men.
+Tracy Worthington, Partner in the Employment Law team at FBC Manby Bowdler, said SCTS dismissed Ms Davies for gross misconduct as a result of the incident, claiming she had deliberately misled the two men.

 "This case raises an interesting question over whether symptoms of a condition can result in discrimination even if the condition itself is not considered to be a disability.

 "Ms Davies brought a claim against her employer and the tribunal ruled she had been unfairly dismissed, with £5,000 of the £19,000 awarded, for injury to feelings for disability discrimination.

 “For a condition to be considered a disability under the Equality Act, the symptoms must have a substantial and long-term effect on the ability to carry out normal day-to-day activities.

 “The case highlights that the symptoms of the menopause can, in certain circumstances, qualify as a disability and therefore give the employee protection from disability discrimination.
 For employers this means there needs to be an awareness that such claims can be successfully made and when dealing with ill health or perhaps outbursts as in the above case, an employer needs to be careful not to jump to conclusions that there are no underlying disability issues.